 The app proved to be quite popular among Londoners, gathering so far over 10,000 users eager to find the right sports partners.
 Players in the RacketPal community have already exchanged more than 30,000 messages and organized over 5,000 matches.
-This year, the two entrepreneurs want to increase the user base to over 50,000 in London alone.
+This year, the two entrepreneurs want to increase the user base to 50,000 in London alone.

 In the long run, the main goal is “to attract strong business and organizational partners that will allow the creation of a unique virtual space, where the entire world of favorite sports will be in the pocket of global users, one click away,” the company’s representatives said.